 Massage Therapy – While massage may feel good it is not appropriate for a lumbar disc bulge.
 In fact, if too much pressure is applied on the lower back it will often make the patient worse and cause lumbo-pelvic muscle spasms.
 However, if moderate pressure massage is done over the muscles affected by the lumbar disc bulge (gluteal muscles, hamstring and calf) while the actual lumbar spine is avoided the results can be excellent when combined with the other described therapies.

 Lumbar Traction – Traction is an approved therapy in the case of cervical discs but in the lumbar spine it is a bit more controversial.
 After years of experimenting I now understand why.
 The muscles of the lumbar spine are too thick and dense to be undergo traction.
 Due to this the traction never affects the disc.
 Lumbar inversion tables provide traction but are not used properly.
 The name is what gets patients and therapists into trouble.
-Because the name is an “INVERSION table” therapists have patients 100% invert themselves.
+Because the name is an “INVERSION table” patients 100% invert themselves.
 This actually causes tightening of the lower back muscles due to fear on the patients part that they will slide off the machine and head first into the floor.
 In addition the ankle stabilizers that help hold the patients feet must be secure, so secure that they are often too tight and cause pain.
 Thirdly, being upside down causes blood to rush to your head and is uncomfortable and if you have blood pressure issues can actually be dangerous.
-We have found that in the case of Inversion Traction Therapy “Less is more” and that by not completely inverting patients we achieve a far superior result.
+In the case of Inversion Traction Therapy “Less is more” and that by not completely inverting patients we achieve a far superior result.

 Think of it like baking a Cake – It is almost as if each discipline has baked a cake on their own and has their favorite ingredient yet discounts others that have a different but excellent recipe.
 Rather than experimenting with those other recipes (therapies) they discount them instead of trying to incorporate the best of those other recipes into their own.
 Instead we have identified what works the best from each discipline and what does not and came up with an amazing approach to fixing lumbar disc injuries.